• 5 min read

 The company has been operating for 20 years and has over 350,000 clients — from individuals to large businesses.

-Starting in June 2025, it will be #1 in the market for CASCO by the size of insurance premiums.
+As of June 2025, it’s #1 on the CASCO market by insurance premiums.

-The volume of insurance payouts exceeds 7 million UAH daily.
+The volume of insurance payouts exceeds 7 million UAH per day.

 Annual turnover — 5 billion UAH.